GoogleCloudPlatform/cluster-toolkit/README.md

 ## Blueprint Validation

-The Toolkit contains "validator" functions that perform basic tests of the blueprint to enusre that deployment variables are valid and that the HPC environment can be provisioned in your Google Cloud project.
+The Toolkit contains "validator" functions that perform basic tests of the blueprint to ensure that deployment variables are valid and that the HPC environment can be provisioned in your Google Cloud project.
 To succeed, validators need the following services to be enabled in your blueprint project(s):